Credit:

 What You Should Know About Learning Towers

-On the flip side, if you have a smaller kitchen, I would suggest a smaller tower that won’t take up a lot of room and could also potentially be stored under your kitchen island or in a pantry.
+On the flip side, if you have a smaller kitchen, I would suggest a learning tower with a smaller footprint.
+It won’t take up a lot of room in your kitchen, and could also potentially be stored under your kitchen island or in a pantry when not in use.

 The height of your kitchen island and counters is also something to consider before you purchase your tower.
 I personally like the learning towers that I’m able to store under my island overhang when not in use, and many of the towers were too tall to do that.